mLaSDI: Multi-stage latent space dynamics identification: Numerical examples

-mLaSDI is a general approach which we can apply to any other variant of LaSDI.
-Here, we focus on GPLaSDI and provide three numerical examples to demonstrate the performance of mLaSDI compared to GPLaSDI.
-All of our autoencoders use Tanh activation function and are trained with a fixed number of steps using Pytorch's implementation of the ADAM optimizer \cite{Kingma2014}.
-GPs are fit using scikit-learn \cite{sklearn}.
-When describing network architecture we will use the notation 1000-100-10-5, which represents a fully connected network with input dimension 1000, two hidden layers (sizes 100 and 10), and output dimension 5.
+We describe network architectures using the notation $N_{\mathrm{in}}$-$h_1$-$h_2$-$\cdots$-$N_z$, where $N_{\mathrm{in}}$ is the input dimension, $h_i$ are hidden layer widths, and $N_z$ is the latent dimension.
+For example, the notation 1000-100-10-5 represents a fully connected network with input dimension 1000, two hidden layers (sizes 100 and 10), and output dimension 5.
 The decoder always has the reverse architecture of the encoder, e.g. 5-10-100-1000.
 In each example, we obtain training data reconstructions and test data predictions for input parameters by evolving latent dynamics using ODEs which correspond to the mean SINDy coefficients from our GPs.
-Full details of the hyperparameters and discretizations used are in Appendix \ref{app:experiments}.